-From clothing to furniture, you can find so many beautiful items for very little money.
+From clothing to furniture, you can find so many beautiful items for little money.
 Some have never been used!
 Donate and sell unwanted items from your home and closet, then scan thrift stores for items you actually need.

 There are deals to be found in thrift stores.
-However, while some items may seem like a bargain, they may pose more risk than reward.
+But while some items may seem like a bargain, they may pose more risk than reward.
 Here are 10 things you should never buy at the thrift store.

 Switch to Digital Downloads

 Keep plastic and paper at bay by swapping to digital downloads of your favorite DVDs, CDs, books and more.
 You’ll lessen the clutter in your home while contributing to a more sustainable future.
 Here are 15 brilliant ways to repurpose a pile of old books.

 Forget the aluminum foil that can only be used once.
 Say no to the parchment paper.
 It’s time to choose a more environmentally friendly option, like silicone baking mats.
 They protect your baking sheets from stains and your food from sticking while saving you a trip to the store.
 If you have old beat-up cookie sheets that aren’t good for baking anymore, recycle them for use in your shop.